After the demise of his rock outfit Colourslide, singer/songwriter Alex Lawhon decided to start a new band using some of the area’s best musicians:

 A great idea, but after several changes in lineup, it became apparent that The Roman Spring needed to evolve into something more sustainable.

-“I said to myself, if I could have anyone that I wanted to play in a band with, who would it be?”
-Alex put the call out to the first four names that came to mind.
-“Every single one said yes!
-Unbelievable!” and so entered Rob Clay (Cravin Melon, The Veldt, Parklife), Scott Carle (Dillon Fence, Collapsis, Lost in the Trees), Sam Clowney (Parklife, The Veldt) and Chad Barger (Cravin Melon, Roger Gupton) into The Roman Spring as it stands today.
-Their combined experience is quite staggering when you consider that one or another of them has either toured or shared a stage with such notable acts as Wilco, John Mayer, Weezer, Lemonheads, Third Eye Blind, Pavement, The Black Crowes, Maroon 5, Gavin Degraw and Jet , while songs written and performed by the band members have achieved substantial radio airplay, as well as having landed several national television spots on ESPN, MTV, ABC Family, E!, OXYGEN, The CW, Monday Night Football as well appearing in New Regency Picture’s Empire Records.
+Their combined experience is quite staggering when you consider that one or another of them has either toured or shared a stage with such notable acts as Wilco, John Mayer, Weezer, Widespread Panic, Brandi Carlile, Lemonheads, Third Eye Blind, Pavement, The Black Crowes, Maroon 5, Charlatans UK, and Jet, while songs written and performed by the band members have achieved substantial radio airplay, as well as having landed several national television spots on ESPN, MTV, ABC Family, E!, OXYGEN, The CW, Monday Night Football as well appearing in New Regency Picture’s Empire Records.

 The momentum the band is currently enjoying has taken them all by surprise: The five are all veterans of the NC scene, but far from viewing this as just another gig, they’ve all jumped into the project head-first, each with a fresh and immediate perspective driven by the rare musical chemistry they share and the strength of the new material.
 As likely to appeal to indie audiences as much as they would to fans of country music, blues or rock, The Roman Spring has plenty of crossover appeal while retaining the integrity that comes with the delivery of a truly good song.